karimarttila/js-node-ts-react/README.md

 ### Javascript Programming Experience

 Javascript is a quite nice functional programming language.
 I especially like the functional features and literal data structures.
 The asynchronous nature of Javascript (just one thread) is a bit eccentric.
-What I miss is a good [REPL-driven development](https://clojure.org/guides/repl/introduction) DX as you have with [Clojure](https://clojure.org/) - not possible since Javascript is not a [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) (not a [homoiconic language](https://en.wikipedia.org/wiki/Homoiconicity)) - a real REPL is not just possible with Javascript).
+What I miss is a good [REPL-driven development](https://clojure.org/guides/repl/introduction) DX as you have with [Clojure](https://clojure.org/) - not possible since Javascript is not a [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) (not a [homoiconic language](https://en.wikipedia.org/wiki/Homoiconicity)) - a real REPL is not just possible with Javascript.

 ## Frontend